DustinDiazLopez/UIPR-Project-DDL/README.md

 ### Step 1: The Config File
-Create a folder in `xampp` or `var` called `ddl-config` (it ***HAS*** to be that name, unless you changed it in the source code), and in that folder create a JSON file called `ddl-config.json`.
+Create a folder in `xampp` or `var` called `ddl-config` (it ***HAS*** to be that name, unless you changed it in the source code), in that folder create a folder called `files`, and a JSON file called `ddl-config.json`.
 Then add this JSON object to the file:

 ```json
 {